Microbiome-Revolution/Data-standard/WP1/field_specific_environmental_data/field_specific_environmental_data.md

 #### *field_specific_environmental_data.csv*

-- This file contains the desrciptors for the columns (questions) in the field history survey received from Farmers.
+- This file contains the descriptors for the columns (questions) in the field history survey received from Farmers.

 - Data is formatted based on the following metadata: